Hybrid working

 This shift from the individual to organisational has the potential to get us thinking about flexibility more widely.
 And it could remove some of the negative impacts of flex for those who need to work flexibly.

-These are all solve-able with thought and consideration.
-Many organisations have been working on a hybrid model for years, but calling it flexible or agile or intelligent working – so I see the current interest in hybrid as an opportunity to give flexible working a bit of a rocket boost.
+Many organisations have been working on a hybrid model for years, but calling it flexible or agile or intelligent working – so I see the current demand for hybrid as an opportunity to give flexible working a bit of a rocket boost.

 It may not deliver the benefits of a truly flexible working culture